Paradoxdruid/eso-guides/index.md

 ---------------------------------------

-# ESO Update 46 Mid-tier / vet level Trial and Build Guides
+# ESO Update 46 Mid-tier Build Guides

 *This is a work in progess; last updated 2025-05-12*